haxxin/win64_docker-examples/README.md

 ### deps

+**WARNING(JEFF):** Please do not try to install the Docker packages from either your distribution nor especially some random site on the net.
+The official [installation script][90] does a fine job of preparing the environment and getting things set up the best way possible for the end-user to start off with.
+Anybody whom gains access to your host via the Docker daemon (or one of its containers) automatically gains system privileges.
+You have been warned!

 - ~Docker `vX` from the chocolately repositories~
 - [Docker with WSL2][0]; I shall base my instructions off Debian 12 "Bookworm"
   * `sudo apt install apt-transport-https ca-certificates curl software-properties-common -y`